Ixcatl/fables_novasophonia/docs/core/backstories.rst

 .. card:: Eight Lives

-    There’s something you are destined to do.
-Work out the details with the Narrator, based on your fate.
-You cannot die until it comes to pass. **If you die in play**, you must spend a Fate.
-You will then, somehow, recover or be returned to life.
-Once your task is done or you use up all your Fates, all bets are off.
+    The power of your prophecy pulls the strings just enough to keep you going; you cannot die until your fulfill your fated mission. **Any time you would die in play**, spend a Fate token (and take its consequence).
+You'll be left alive to recover safely... though that's the only aftermath you'll be spared.
+After you complete your prophecy or spend all your Fates, you're free game.

 **... then pick one of these moves:**

 .. card:: Sneak Peek

-    When the Narrator begins a new chapter and **you stop to ponder your near future**, roll +Wyrd.
+    When the Narrator begins a new chapter and **you stop to ponder your prophecy**, roll +Wyrd.
 On a 10+, you have a pretty good hunch; the Narrator will offer you some valuable insight.
 On a 7-9 you get a vague hint.

 .. card:: Warrior of Legend